 Even with no teams, baseball was very popular and we played some form almost every day throughout the summer, but we arranged it all ourselves.
 No father was ever involved.
 Just having a glove was a luxury that was expected to be shared.
 More than once we played with a “tape ball,” a baseball that had lost it’s cover and was wrapped with electrical tape.
 The tape would invariably come lose with a solidly-hit fly ball and the outfielder would catch a handful of twine trailing a long streamer of black tape.
 We all wanted to play as Del Ennis, Richie Ashburn, or Ozark Ike.

 The standard form of baseball was what we called “Ins and Outs.”
-My friend from Primos called the same game “Workies-Up.”
-It was how we played with only five or six kids, which was the most we could gather at one time.
+My friend from nearby Primos called the same game “Workies-Up.”
+It was how we played with only five or six kids, which often was the most we could gather.
 Two or three would be batters with one pitcher, one first baseman, and the rest assorted fielders.
 One of the idle batters would be the catcher, or if none were idle, we would find a little kid or a girl to do it.
 It was more retrieving the ball from the backstop than actual catching.
-The worst scenario was when the batter had to retrieve the ball himself.
+The worst scenario was when the batter had to retrieve the ball himself, although he would then swing at anything, even stepping into the infield to reach a short pitch.
+There was no batter’s-box.
+Anything that moved the game along was tolerated.

 There were no called balls and strikes.
 The best pitcher was the one who could throw the ball where the batter could hit it.
 Any batter waiting too long for the right pitch would be quickly jeered by the other players.
 Base stealing was not allowed.